New jack swing: History

 Janet Jackson's Control, released in 1986, was one of the most critically acclaimed albums of the 1980s.

 Producer Kyle West remembered 1985 as the year he listened to new jack swing with Teddy Riley.
-Riley as well as drummer Lenny White credited the start of new jack swing to English singer-songwriter and producer Junior Giscombe and his 1985 single "Oh Louise".
+According to English singer-songwriter and producer Junior Giscombe, Riley as well as drummer Lenny White, credited the start of new jack swing to his 1985 single "Oh Louise".
 Some music critics said Full Force's "Alice, I Want You Just for Me" (1985) was the first new jack swing song.
 Jimmy Jam and Terry Lewis produced Janet Jackson's digital R&B album, Control (1986).
 Musicologist Richard J. Ripani PhD, author of The New Blue Music: Changes in Rhythm & Blues, 1950–1999 (2006), observed that the album was one of the first successful records to influence the rise of new jack swing by creating a fusion of R&B, rap, funk, disco and synthesized percussion.
 The new jack swing sound is particularly evident in the second single, "Nasty".
 The success of Control, according to Ripani, bridged the gap between R&B and rap music.
 He asserts that "since Jackson's album was released in 1986 and was hugely successful, it is not unreasonable to assume that it had at least some impact on the new jack swing creations of Teddy Riley."